storybook-eol/react-treebeard/README.md

 Sets the treeview styling.
 Defaults to `src/themes/default`.

 #### animations
-`React.PropTypes.object`
+`React.PropTypes.oneOfType([React.PropTypes.object, React.PropTypes.bool])`

 Sets the treeview animations.
+Set to `false` if you want to turn off animations.
 See [velocity-react](https://github.com/twitter-fabric/velocity-react) for more details.
 Defaults to `src/themes/animations`.

 #### decorators
 `React.PropTypes.object`